senthilnayagam/bigfiles/readme.md

 ### Todo

 - [ ] Compute and store file SHA in the files table.
 This is optional as it can be compute-intensive.
-- [ ] Indexing can be time-consuming.
-Showing some progress, like a total count or a progress bar, would be better.

 - [ ] Display results in a tabular column.
 - [ ] Export file list with details as CSV.